bitsummation/pickaxe/README.md

 from download page 'https://www.faa.gov/air_traffic/weather/asos/?state=TX' where nodes = 'table.asos tbody tr'
 ```
-### Nested selects
+### Nested download selects
 We create a memory table to store state strings then we insert states into it.
-The nested select statement allows the download page statement to download multiple pages at once.
+The nested download select statement allows the download page statement to download multiple pages at once.
 ```sql
 create buffer states(state string)